 - characterise the (average) thermal structure of stellar chromospheres.

-We intend to use simultaneous observations with ALMA and space-borne observatories for the Sun and a moderate sample of other stars, which are already available in archives or will be performed starting in 2016.
+We intend to use simultaneous observations with ALMA and space-borne observatories for the Sun and a moderate sample of other stars.
 Measurements of mm-radiation-based activity indicators (ALMA) will be compared systematically to “classical” indicators from space-borne telescopes (e.g., for the Sun: IRIS, SDO; for stars: HST, Chandra).
 Some common IRIS and ALMA data already exist in the test series.
 The interpretation of the observations will be supported by state-of-the-art numerical simulations of the solar atmosphere and corresponding synthetic observables, which can be evaluated in their spatially resolved form for solar observations and (after integrating over a stellar disk) in spatially unresolved form for stellar observations.

 The key scientific objective is to advance our understanding of the solar/stellar connection with particular focus on solar/stellar activity and with implications for stars in general, including stellar magnetism and dynamos and the role of host stars for extra-solar planets.